ekke/stacked_pages_x/README.md

 * more Qt Quick Controls 2 stuff: Buttons (Raised Buttons and Flat Buttons)
 * Navigation with StackView: pop(), push(), find()
+* go up and down page-by-page or jump back/force
+* Navigation with Android bottom Back-key
+* navigation with Android Back Button in Titlebar (ToolBar)
+* Navigation with Buttons and Floating Action Button
 * Management of StackView to implement business-logic - simplified with init() and cleanup() functions
+* Dark Theme and selecting primary and accent color from options menu in ToolBar

+Strings are marked as translatable, but not translated.
+See the first app to learn about i18n

-The app is a simple app only to demonstrate navigation through stacked pages
+This second sample app is a simple app only to demonstrate navigation through stacked pages

 read more about this app here: http://j.mp/qt-stacked_pages-x